kumahq/kuma/docs/proposals/fault-injection.md

 In other words all key-values pairs that necessarily contain provided version and service.
 Also on destination side we will configure HTTP filter that removes specified headers.
 So application will see the request as it was sent by source.

+_Note: envoy will replace header if some malicious application tries to specify it by itself pretending to be identified like another service.
+So that feature requres to have mTLS enabled._